 You should be compassionate about and focused on women's health issues.
 Studies have shown that optimistic people are more likely to succeed in life, so if you're a gloomy Gail, you might want to go into research or something where you won't bum everyone out.
 You should also be able to make snap decisions in risky situations and under severe pressure.
 If you hold up the line at Chipotle, follow your dream of being a chess pro.

-Your optimism will be tested during almost a decade of grueling work and food that tastes like… gruel.
+Your optimism will be tested during almost a decade of grueling work food that tastes like…gruel.
 But always think of the children.
 You'll be seeing a lot of them.
-You'll be seeing them in all kinds of unusual positions, but you won't have to raise them, scold them, send them to their rooms or even buy them food.
+You'll be seeing them in all kinds of unusual positions, but you won't have to raise them, scold them, send them to their rooms, or even buy them food.